-Which city is cheaper, Anchorage or Fort Lauderdale?
+Which place is cheaper, Anchorage or Fort Lauderdale?

 These are the overall average travel costs for the two destinations.